The best pitching performance ever for all 30 teams

 Most likely to beat it: Umm ...

 Notable: Despite their long history, the Pirates' best Game Score for nine innings is just 95 (Francisco Cordova and Woodie Fryman).
-Only the Brewers have a lower "best" game.
+Only the Brewers have a "best" game that ranks worse.

 Texas Rangers: Nolan Ryan (May 1, 1991, versus Blue Jays)

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.